FrolovRa/ftpServer/README.md

 - Support for both active and passive mode connections
 - Supports binary/image and ASCII transfer mode
 - Multi threaded (multiple users can transfer files at the same time)
-- Standard control port is 1025, standard data port is 1026
+- Standard initialThread port is 1025, standard data port is 1026
 - Standard user name is "comp4621" and password "network".
 User name and password are not case sensitive.
 - Understands extended FTP arguments (EPSV instead of PASV and EPRT instead of EPRT).